 I spent nearly 30 years of my life working as a journalist.
 It was an honor to be a member of what some have called The Fourth Estate.

 I began my career in the Windy City at the Chicago Tribune.
-At the time, Chicago was probably Journalism’s most brutal and most relentless proving ground.
+At the time, Chicago was probably Journalism’s toughest and most ruthless proving ground.
 I had just graduated from the William Allen White School of Journalism at the University of Kansas.
 It was a good education, but when I arrived inexperienced and unproven in the cavernous Tribune newsroom, it didn’t take long for me to realize that I had a long way to go before I earned my journalistic chops.

 Chicago, I quickly learned, was a damned tough newspaper town.

-I worked five years covering every kind of story imaginable: cops, crime, fires, disaster, the good, the bad, the ugly.
+Before I became a foreign correspondent, I worked five years covering every kind of story imaginable: cops, crime, fires, disaster, the good, the bad, and the ugly.
 I worked the most ungodly hours possible: 5 p.m. to 1 a.m., midnight to 8 a.m., and 9 to 5 the hard way (that’s 9 p.m. to 5 a.m.).

-When I began my career, Chicago had five competing newspapers, and compete they did.
+Chicago had five competing newspapers when I began my career, and compete they did.
 You learned to be fast and observant, but most of all, you learned to be accurate and fair.
 If opinion crept into one of my stories, some crusty, in-your-face editor would let me have it.

-“Yates, keep your opinions out of your stories,” he might thunder.
-“Nobody gives a crap (or some other suitable expletive) what YOU think.”
+“Yates, keep your fatuous opinions out of your stories,” he might thunder.
+“Nobody gives a crap (or some other suitable expletive) what YOU think.
+Just keep it fair and accurate.”
 Then, with his big black pencil, he would eliminate what I was sure was some of my best insightful prose.

-Sadly, that is NOT the mentoring (or hectoring) that is de rigueur in today’s newsrooms.
-The result is often sloppy, inaccurate journalism and stories filled with reporters’ attitudes, biases, and judgments.
+Sadly, that is NOT the kind of mentoring (or hectoring) that is de rigueur in today’s newsrooms.
+The result is often sloppy journalism and stories filled with a reporter’s attitudes, biases, and judgments.

 That is NOT journalism.
 That is propaganda.
 Joseph Goebbels would applaud the misleading and dishonest stories I see today in newspapers and on network television and cable news shows.
 So would Pravda, the erstwhile Soviet Union’s disinformation outlet.